snowdrop/java-buildpack-client/README.md

 - `creator` debug level can be set
 - pull timeout can be configured in seconds

-Options exist, but are not active, for..
+Options exist, but are not (yet) active, for..

-- use docker registry instead of daemon (requires additional auth config, not possible yet)
+- use docker registry instead of daemon (requires additional auth config, not implemented yet)
 - passing Env content to the build stage (not implemented yet)

 A variety of methods are supported for adding content to be build, content is combined in the order